ICT4LT

 You need to be aware of the fact that audio files are stored in various formats, the main two being MP3 or WAV.
 See Section 2.2.3.3, Module 2.2, headed Sound recording and editing software, for further information on file formats and how to make audio and video recordings.

 Here is a sample audio file: German_Cafe.wav.
-This is a downloadable file recorded in WAV format and is taken from the TELL Consortium German Encounters CD-ROM: http://www.hull.ac.uk/cti/tell.
+This is a downloadable file recorded in WAV format and is taken from the TELL Consortium German Encounters CD-ROM.
 If you click on the name of the file this should cause Windows Media Player or another media player to pop up on screen to enable you to play it.
 See the above reference to plug-ins and see Section 2.2.1, Module 2.2, headed Media players.
-You can save the above WAV file to your hard disk, either using the procedure indicated above in Section 2.1.4 (above) or using the Save As option in the File menu of the Windows Media Player.
+You can save the above WAV file to your hard disc, either using the procedure indicated above in Section 2.1.4 (above) or using the Save As option in the File menu of the Windows Media Player.

 Video is delivered via the Web mainly in two different ways: